-Candidates may satisfy the requirements for the degree of Master of Engineering (M.Eng.)
+Candidates may satisfy the requirements for the degree of Master of Science (M.Sc.)
 Thesis option by completing the following:

 - Graduate courses (18 credits), of which 12 credits must be taken within the Department of Electrical and Computer Engineering (ECSE 5XX or ECSE 6XX).
 Students may be allowed to take more than 6 credits of non-departmental courses; a letter of recommendation from their supervisor outlining the reason for such an action is required.